strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 2.1.1 =
+* BUG FIX: Fixed issues with error handling and the display of error messages.
+Specifically, entering an incorrect API key will no longer crash the settings page.

 = 2.1 =
 * BUG: Fixed a variety of bugs related to the MailChimp API, including a bug introduced in v2.0.3 that sometimes kept the plugin from subscribing users to lists.
 * BUG/ENHANCEMENT: Doing a better job of limiting the number of API requests made to avoid API limits.